 Ms. Liberman is Principal and Chair of the Lee Liberman Foundation, which provides strategic funding to non-profit partners in Australia, Israel and the United States.

-Lee is Chair of the USC Shoah Foundation.
+Lee previously served as Chair of the USC Shoah Foundation from 2019 to 2022 and is now an Honorary Past Chair, Life Member and is on the Board of Councilors for the USC Shoah Foundation.
 The Shoah Foundation preserves a Visual History Archive of more than 55,000 video testimonies of survivors and witnesses of the Holocaust and other genocides; the largest digital collection of its kind.
 The Shoah Foundation works to counter identity-based hatred by developing empathy, understanding and respect through teaching with testimony.

 As a committed supporter of the arts, Lee has served on the Council of the Australian National Gallery and the Australian National Gallery Acquisitions Committee.
 Lee is publisher and editor of A Day in the Life of Africa, A Day in the Life of Israel and Jerusalem in the Shadow of Heaven.
 She also is Chair of the Day in the Life of Africa AIDS Education Fund.